fullcalendar/temporal-polyfill/README.md

 }
 ```

 You might say it's similar to [date-fns](https://date-fns.org/) in its function-based approach, but instead of leveraging the built-in [Date object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) it leverages a date "marker", which is just an number.
-It's an integer that represent chronology in a zone-less UTC-like mode.
+It's an integer that represent chronology in a zoneless UTC-like mode.
 Its bulletproof for date manipulation.

 ## Comparison with other libs